In-depth reviews

 Verdict – is the Mercedes GLC Coupe a good car?

-The Mercedes GLC Coupe is an even more stylish version of the standard Mercedes GLC, offering the same premium interior and comfy ride the more upright version is known for in a sleeker exterior package.
-In all honesty, though, we’re not sure why you’d rather go for the Coupe, given it’s less practical and more expensive than the standard car.
-If image is more important, money is no object and you’re taken by the Coupe’s styling, though, it could be the car for you.
+The Mercedes GLC Coupe is an even more stylish version of the standard Mercedes GLC, offering the same premium interior and comfy ride with a much sleeker exterior package.
+For most families, we wouldn’t recommend the Coupe, given it’s less practical and more expensive than the standard car.
+However, if styling is more important, it’s within your budget, and you’re taken by the Coupe’s individuality, it’s easy to see its appeal.

 Mercedes GLC Coupe models, specs and alternatives

 The Mercedes GLC Coupe is the sleekly-styled version of the standard Mercedes GLC SUV which taps into the growing market for coupe-SUVs that once seemed like a niche prospect.
-It aims to offer the high, comfortable driving position and practicality of an SUV with flowing, sports car-inspired looks that are a little more unique than the boxy silhouette of more traditional bodystyles.
+It aims to offer the high, comfortable driving position of an SUV with flowing, sports car-inspired looks.
+It’s not cheap, however, costing from just below £49,000, and commanding a premium of around £5,000 over the standard GLC.

 Rather than fully redesign the GLC’s exterior, the Mercedes GLC Coupe looks much like the more upright model at the front, but it’s distinguished by a sloping roofline and aggressive stance towards the back.
 The Coupe is also 47mm longer than the standard SUV.

-The GLC Coupe is available with a choice between three powertrain options equipped with mild-hybrid technology: two of these are based on the same 2.0-litre diesel engine albeit in a choice of power outputs, plus a sole petrol engine.
+The GLC Coupe is available with a choice between three powertrain options equipped with mild-hybrid technology: two of these are based on the same excellent 2.0-litre diesel engine albeit in a choice of power outputs, plus a sole petrol engine and a plug-in hybrid.

-The aforementioned engines are taken from the standard SUV range, but the plug-in hybrid diesel 300 de and petrol 300 e engines are absent for the Coupe – it’s unclear whether these will be introduced for this bodystyle later down the line.
-Bear this in mind if you’re choosing between the GLC SUV and Coupe as a company car, as the plug-in hybrid system in the SUV has lower emissions, putting it into a low Benefit-in-Kind (BiK) category.
+The aforementioned engines are taken from the standard SUV range, and while the plug-in hybrid petrol 300 e was absent for the Coupe – it’s now on sale in the UK.
+Bear this in mind if you’re choosing between the GLC SUV and Coupe as a company car, as the plug-in hybrid system has the lowest emissions, putting it into a low Benefit-in-Kind (BiK) category that’s only bettered by electric SUVs.

-Despite the GLC Coupe’s sporting looks, make no mistake that it’s designed with comfort in mind first and foremost, and despite high power figures and decent performance specs on paper, it’s not particularly exciting to drive.
-That said, it’s a very refined car, with minimal road and wind noise, which will hold appeal if that’s what you’re after.
+Despite the GLC Coupe’s sporting looks, make no mistake that it’s designed with comfort in mind first and foremost, and despite high power figures and decent performance specs on paper, it’s not as exciting to drive as the Porsche Macan.
+That said, it’s a very refined car, with minimal road and wind noise, which will hold appeal if that’s what you’re after, and we found the mild-hybrid diesel to be one of the best on offer.

-In the UK, the Coupe range kicks off with AMG Line, moving up through AMG Line Premium and with the AMG Line Premium Plus which we’ve driven topping the range.
-Prices can vary quite significantly depending on the trim, with the top-spec model more expensive than the AMG Line car by about £10,000 with the same engine.
+In the UK, the Coupe range kicks off with AMG Line, moving up through AMG Line Premium, with the AMG Line Premium Plus that we’ve tested, sitting at the top of the range.
+There’s also an Urban Edition, but this is only currently offered as a plug-in hybrid model.
+Prices can vary quite significantly depending on the trim, with the top-spec model more expensive than the AMG Line car by about £8,000 with the same engine.

 Trim levels